TetroVolt/gonn/README.md

 My goal was **NOT** to not build a performant production ready GO ML framework.

-This was just for fun and to sanity check my understanding of basic Neural Networks, backpropagation, and optimizer algorithms.
+This was written just for fun and to sanity check my understanding of basic Neural Networks, backpropagation, and optimizer algorithms.

 ## Milestones

-[ ] (WIP) Basic Matrix library
+- [ ] (WIP) Basic Matrix library
-[ ] (Not Started) Abtract graph NN module
+- [ ] (Not Started) Abtract graph NN module

 ## Running
 This is a work in progress.
 So far only a small forward perceptron demo (no training yet) exists in `main.go`